leiless/assertf.h/README.md

 ![Platform](https://img.shields.io/badge/platform-Linux%20%7C%20Windows%20%7C%20macOS%20%7C%20*BSD-brightgreen.svg)

-`assertf.h` originally targets to embedded systems, it can be used nearly all UNIX-like, Windows systems.
+`assertf.h` originally targets to embedded systems, it also can be used nearly all UNIX-like, including Windows systems.

 ## Integration